 (b) may refuse to accept any other motion; unless notice of the motion has been given in writing by the proposer to the Secretary at least 21 days before the date of the Meeting.

 There shall be a President of the Society nominated by the Council and elected by a General Meeting.
-A President shall normally serve for four years and preside at the General Meetings of the Society held during his term of office.
-He shall deliver an address to one or more of these Meetings.
+A President shall normally serve for four years and preside at the General Meetings of the Society held during their term of office.
+They shall deliver an address to one or more of these Meetings.

 7. Office Bearers

-The Office-bearers of the Society shall be a Chairman, a Secretary, a Publication Secretary and a Treasurer, all of whom shall be elected by the Council for such periods as it may determine.
+The Office-bearers of the Society shall be a Convenor, a Secretary, a General Editor, a Membership Secretary and a Treasurer, all of whom shall be elected by the Council for such periods as it may determine.

 8. The Council